Football in Munich: 2006 FIFA World Cup

 Munich was one of the cities named for the 2006 FIFA World Cup.
 Allianz Arena was built to host the matches played in Munich instead of Olympic Stadium.

 The following games were played at the stadium during the World Cup of 2006:

 UEFA Euro 1988

 The 1988 UEFA European Football Championship final tournament was held in West Germany.
 It was the eighth European Football Championship, which is held every four years and supported by UEFA.
 The final tournament took place between 10 and 25 June 1988 with Munich hosting the final in the Olympiastadion.
 The tournament eventually crowned Netherlands as European champions for the first, and so far only time with Marco van Basten's iconic goal sealing a famous 2-0 win for the Dutch against the Soviet Union.

 Euro 88 was a rare occurrence of a major football tournament being completed without a single player being sent off, any knockout matches going into extra time or penalties and having at least one goal scored in every match.

+UEFA Euro 2024

+Munich was one of the cities named for the UEFA Euro 2024.
+The Allianz Arena is down to host four group stage matches, including the opening game, one match in the round of 16 and one semi-finals match.